Beale Returns To Rangers As Manager - UrduPoint

 Beale Returns To Rangers As Manager

-Glasgow, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2022 ) :Michael Beale was named Rangers new manager on Monday as he left Queen's Park Rangers after just 22 games in charge to return to the Glasgow giants.
+Glasgow, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2022 ) :Michael Beale was named Rangers new manager on Monday as he left Queens Park Rangers after just 22 games in charge to return to the Glasgow giants.

 Beale spent over three years at Rangers as part of Steven Gerrard's coaching team before leaving for Aston Villa alongside the former Liverpool captain in November 2021.